Redefining Technology

 Continuously evaluate AI performance

 Conduct a comprehensive assessment of existing AI technologies to identify gaps and opportunities.
-This critical analysis enables targeted investments in AI, enhancing operational efficiency and aligning with strategic objectives in the silicon wafer sector.
+This analysis enables targeted investments in AI, enhancing operational efficiency and aligning with strategic objectives in the silicon wafer sector.

 Internal R&D